Moderna says COVID vaccines are weaker against omicron; markets are reeling

 (Reuters) – The CEO of the pharmaceutical company Moderna raised new alarms in financial markets on Tuesday, warning that existing COVID-19 vaccines would be less effective against the omicron variant than they have been against delta.

-Major European stock markets were down around 1.5%, the Tokyo Nikkei Index closed 1.6% lower and crude oil futures lost more than 3% as comments from Stephane Bancel sparked fears that resistance to vaccines may prolong the pandemic.
+Wall Street fell back, major European stock markets fell about 1.5%, Tokyo’s Nikkei index closed 1.6% lower and crude oil futures lost more than 3%, as comments from Stephane Bancel sparked fears that resistance to the vaccine could prolong the pandemic.

-“I don’t think there is a world in which (effectiveness) is at the same level (…) that we had with the delta variant”Bancel told the Financial Times newspaper.
+“I think there is no world in which (the effectiveness) is at the same level (…) that we had with the delta variant”Bancel told the Financial Times newspaper.

 “I think it’s going to be a substantial drop (in the protection of the vaccine).
 I don’t know how long because we have to wait for the data.
 But all the scientists I’ve talked to … they tell me ‘this is not going to be good,’ “he added.